LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt1.md

 - Name of the scrum master.
 - Time & date planned for product review with client.
 - Any blocking issues that might need to be resolved.

-This report will be submitted at the end of the sprint.